 Úlfhéðnar are organized into units (Hirðir) made up of twelve guys.
 Víkingaherr currently has several Úlfhéðnar Hirðir, under the command of Úlfhéðnar Hirð Ein (Unit One).
 There are also other units not directly related to Víkingaherr and typically associated as well with other special forces.

 Úlfhéðnar see wolves as sacred, and as a result, never hunt them, or even take photographs of them.
 Wolf pelts are gathered from individuals who experience a natural death.

 Úlfhéðnar's ássinn is either Óðinn or Þórr (there's a great deal of flexibility for such things).
 Because, yeah, the christianization attempts on Úlfhéðnar over the last 1,000 years simply miserably failed!
 This means Úlfhéðnar who die in combat do go to Valhöll, not the Christian "hell"!

 You cannot apply to become a Úlfheðinn.
-If we think you've got what it takes in you, we will approach you and bring your skills (ranging from survival and martial, to healing, or even the ability to reach altered states of consciousness), your spirituality, your mental, your physical fitness, and your knowledge up to standards, so you may have a shot at joining a Úlfhéðnar Hirð.
+It's in your blood/genes, or it isn't.
+If we think you've got it in you, we will approach you and bring your skills (ranging from survival and martial, to healing, or even the ability to reach altered states of consciousness), your spirituality, your mental, your physical fitness, and your knowledge up to standards, so you may have a shot at joining a Úlfhéðnar Hirð.